pshamoun/Assignment_1/README.md

 Experiment with at least three different sets of hyperparameters (e.g., number of layers/neurons, activation functions, epochs, learning rates, etc.).

 Methodology
-1. Feature Engineering
-   Engineered features include: Lag_1: Previous day's closing price.
+1. Feature Engineering: engineered features include: Lag_1: Previous day's closing price.
 MA_14: 14-day moving average of the closing price.
 Volatility_14: Standard deviation over the past 14 days.

-2. Preprocessing
-   Data was normalized using Min-Max Scaling to improve training stability.
+2. Preprocessing: data was normalized using Min-Max Scaling to improve training stability.
 The dataset was split into training, validation, and test sets with an 80-10-10 ratio.
-3. RNN Architecture
-   The base RNN consisted of: Input Size: Number of features.
+3. RNN Architecture: the base RNN consisted of: Input Size: Number of features.
 Hidden Size: 42 neurons.
 Layers: 2 hidden layers.
 Output Size: 1 (closing price prediction).
 Three additional configurations of hyperparameters were explored for experimentation.
-5. Training
-   The model was trained for 40 epochs with a batch size of 64.
+5. Training: the model was trained for 40 epochs with a batch size of 64.
 Training and validation losses were logged during each epoch.
-7. Evaluation
-   The model was evaluated on the test set using: Mean Squared Error (MSE) Mean Absolute Error (MAE) Predictions were visualized against actual prices to assess performance.
+7. Evaluation: the model was evaluated on the test set using: Mean Squared Error (MSE) Mean Absolute Error (MAE) Predictions were visualized against actual prices to assess performance.